Can you help identify this

 Photos courtesy of Mike Munsil.

-you can identify this lock.
+Please email us if you can identify this lock.

 The lock is made of forged iron decorated by piercing and filing.